chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 the runtime can see fit.

-The `Spliterator<E>` API has no relation to the `Iterator<E>` one, it offers a bunch of methods, but we will be most interested in seeing 2.
+The `Spliterator<E>` API has no relation to the `Iterator<E>` one, it offers a bunch of methods, but we will be most interested in 3:

 - `Spliterator#trySplit`: This method allows for splitting the Spliterator instance into 2 parts, where we can execute computations on each part